 [Data to Life] Reed, M. & Langford, J. (2013).
 Data to Life.
 Coelition, London.
 ISBN 978-0957609402

+Data Engine Behavioural Atom Protocol

+Operations

+The Behavioural Atom Protocol requires that a Data Engine provides the following

+A Home URI

+A GET operation on the Home URI, which returns general information about the Data Engineand in particular the URI of the Atom POST operation URI.

+A POST operation on the Atom URI

-HTTP Protocol
+Use of HTTP

 All interfaces are designed around the HTTP protocol stack [HTTP] and in particular rely on the REST based operational model.
 Each message includes one of the HTTP verbs, in particular GET or POST only, and further information depending on the operation being performed.
-This later information is included in the message body and encoded in JSON format [JSON].
+This later information is included in the message body as a JSON object [JSON].

 In line with REST style protocol conventions, all accessible entities in the system SHALL be identifiable and reachable through dereferencing a URL unique to that entity.
 Entry to the system as a whole is via a well-known initial URI, known as the Data Engine Home URI.